DEV-SPD/Credit-Risk-Analysis/README.md

 With the continuous evolution of technology, banks are continually researching and developing effective ways of modeling credit risk.

 # Steps Of Credit Risk Analysis
-1. Environment Setup: Installing necessary libraries and loading the dataset.
+1. **Environment Setup**: Installing necessary libraries and loading the dataset.
-2. Data Exploration: Exploring dataset to discover data distribution, detect missing values in columns, detect outliers, detect class imbalance, statistical analysis was done & insights were also derived from plots like violin plot, count plot etc.
+2. **Data Exploration**: Exploring dataset to discover data distribution, detect missing values in columns, detect outliers, detect class imbalance, statistical analysis was done & insights were also derived from plots like violin plot, count plot etc.
-3. Data Preprocessing: Removing null values, replacing outliers with extreme value either upper or lower limit with conditional check using np.where(), Textual features were converted into numerical features, fixing class imbalance issue using SMOTE, dropping irrelevant columns.
+3. **Data Preprocessing**: Removing null values, replacing outliers with extreme value either upper or lower limit with conditional check using np.where(), Textual features were converted into numerical features, fixing class imbalance issue using SMOTE, dropping irrelevant columns.
-4. Feature Selection: Selected top 45 features based on mutual info score using selectkbest available in sklearn library.
+4. **Feature Selection**: Selected top 45 features based on mutual info score using selectkbest available in sklearn library.
-5. Feature Scaling: Dataset was splitted into train and test data & z-score normalization was done on both train and test data separately to prevent data leaks.
+5. **Feature Scaling**: Dataset was splitted into train and test data & z-score normalization was done on both train and test data separately to prevent data leaks.
-6. Data Modelling: Best model was selected & Validated on test data.
+6. **Data Modelling**: Best model was selected & Validated on test data.
-7. Documentation: Writing the README file and code documentation.
+7. **Documentation**: Writing the README file and code documentation.